 Present your interpretation of the outcome of the experiment.
 You should describe, analyze, and explain (not just restate) your results.
-Think in terms of answering the question "What does the analyzed data tell me?"
+Think in terms of answering the question "What does the reduced data tell me?"
+Describe any logical suggestions from the outcome, for example, repeating the experiment with a modified procedure.
 Compare your results with expected behavior (calculating a percent discrepancy - remember that in the physics laboratory error is the same as uncertainty of the measured or calculated number), if such a comparison is useful or necessary.
-Comment on any unexpected behavior - giving possible explanations when able.
+Comment on any unexpected behavior - giving possible explanations when possible.